 In February 2012, the movie Modest Reception, which script was co-written by Koohestani and Mani Haghighi – actor and film director – wins the Netpac Award at the Berlin International Film Festival 2012.
 In September 2012, he created the performance The Fourth Wall, adapted from the play England by Tim Crouch which was presented a hundred times in an art gallery in Tehran.

 In 2013, Festival actoral in Marseille (France) has commissioned Koohestani to write and stage a new play, Timeloss (based on his previous play Dance on Glasses), succesfully staged across Europe, in New York and Los Angeles.

-From October 2014 to March 2015, Amir Reza Koohestani was on a residency at the Akademie Schloss Solitude, in Stuttgart, where he wrote his last play Hearing, premiered at the City Hall of Tehran on the 15th July 2015 and still on tour accross Europe.
-He has been also commissionned to write and direct a play for the Theater Oberhausen, in Germany, premiered on the 30th October 2015.
+From October 2014 to March 2015, Amir Reza Koohestani was on a residency at the Akademie Schloss Solitude, in Stuttgart, where he wrote the play Hearing, premiered at the City Hall of Tehran on the 15th July 2015 and since still on tour in Europe.
+He has been also commissioned to write and direct the play Taxigeschichten premiered on the 30th October 2015 at the Theater Oberhausen, in Germany.

 On September 2016, he premiered his adaptation – Der Fall Meursault: Eine Gegendarstellung – based on Kamel Daoud’s novel – Meursault, contre-enquête, at the Münchner Kammerspiele.
 In 2017, he directed his first opera – Tannhaüser – at the Staatstheater Darmstadt in Germany (April) and an adaptation of Der Kirschgarten in Freiburg (October).
 On March 9th, 2018, he premiered an adaptation of the play The Attack by Yasmina Khadra, at the Münchner Kammerspiele.